 - Set Bucket Policies in Amazon S3

-Here, we will set a bucket policy to our Amazon S3 bucket.
-In this example, we’ll provide anonymous access to the bucket.
+Set a bucket policy for your Amazon S3 bucket.
+In this example, you’ll provide anonymous access to the bucket.